An FMS Adventure

 When is Space Camp?

-The FMS Space Camp expedition takes place sometime late in the month of May.
-All attempts will be made to minimize conflicts with other FMS programming.
+The FMS Space Camp expedition takes place in the last week of May.
+All attempts will be made to minimize conflicts with other FMS programming for meeting dates.
 We typically fly to Huntsville International Airport on a Tuesday and return to Portland International Jetport the following Sunday.

 Who can go to Space Camp?